haoqichen20/phuego/README.md

 phuego -sf "path/to/support_data_folder/" -rf "path/to/desired_result_folder/" --run_test
 ```

 ### 3).
-Running your own protein list, reusing rwr results.
+Running your own protein list, reusing rwr results
-To run phuego using your own list of protein, provide the input file path to phuego.
+To run phuEGO using your own list of protein, provide the input file path to phuEGO.

-**Important:** the network propagation (rwr) step is the most time consuming step of phuego.
+**Important:** the network propagation (rwr) step is the most time consuming step of phuEGO.
 For each combination of protein list and damping factor, a separate propagation would be run and the result will be stored in the provided result folder (pvalues.txt, rwr_scores.txt, start_seeds.txt).
 After this, the user can reuse the results (so make sure you don't delete them!) and test other parameters by providing flag **-ru**.

 ```bash
 # Performing a run for the first time.
 Set damping factor to be 0.85, kde_cutoff to be 0.85, and genesets to be 'KEGG'.